Find out who is responsible for paying water and wastewater charges.

 If the property is part of a unit title complex, the body corporate rules form part of the tenancy agreement.
 Landlords should tell tenants if the rules regulate water supply among the units.

-Who pays for water and wastewater charges
+Who pays for fixed water charges

-The tenant pays for water charges if:
+Who pays for metered water charges

 - the property has a separate water meter

-What happens if water charges aren’t paid
+If water charges aren’t paid

 If the water is disconnected because the landlord hasn’t paid, the landlord is responsible for reconnection.

 If the tenant doesn’t pay, they are in breach of their tenancy agreement.
 The landlord can issue a notice to remedy to give the tenant a set amount of time to pay.
 If they still don’t pay, the landlord can apply to the Tenancy Tribunal to get it sorted.